Authentication and security

 FTE Tree keeps sign-in and product access separate.
 SSO confirms who the user is.
 Access roles and department access determine what the user can do after sign-in.

-FTE Tree also keeps organization workspace sessions separate.
+FTE Tree also keeps organization access checks separate.
 Your account sign-in lets you choose an organization, but each organization must independently accept the sign-in method before its data is shown.

 Supported SSO providers